LectureSight/lecturesight/docs/core/logging.md

 Logging is provided by [TinyLog](http://www.tinylog.org/), and configured in `conf/log.properties`.

+!!! tip
+    [LS-187](http://opencast.jira.com/browse/LS-187): Exceptions during bundle startup are not logged by TinyLog, and will be visible on the console only

-The default configuration logs to the console only.
-To log to a file as well, use a configuration like this:
+The default configuration logs to the console.
+This configuration will log to console and file:

 ```
 tinylog.level = debug